barriehadfield/heart-cards/README.md

 end
 ```

 Herein lies the beauty of React.
-These 7 lines of code tell us everything we need to know about how this Component works.
-It its internal (reactive) state `open` is true then it will render (and add to the DOM of the page) a Modal, otherwise it will render itself as a Button (either an Edit or New Button) that' if clicked, will mutate the Components `open` state so that it then renders as a Modal.
+These 7 lines of code tell us everything we need to know about how this Component works:

+If its internal (reactive) state `open` is true then it will render (and add to the DOM of the page) a Modal, otherwise it will render itself as a Button (either an Edit or New Button) that' if clicked, will mutate its `open` state so that it then renders as a Modal.

 Our `render_modal` method does exactly what it describes; it renders a Semantic UI Modal and sets the open state of the Modal to the same reactive state `open`.
 This is key - our reactive state variable `open` does three things - firstly it governs if the Component should present itself as a Button or a Modal, secondly it governs if the Modal CSS is added to the DOM and thirdly it governs if this particular Modal (which is now rendered to the DOM) is visible or not.